jjt/jjt.github.io/_posts/2014-07-30-building-a-board-game-with-react-js.md

 And to top it all off the [#reactjs IRC](http://jsfiddle.net/vjeux/Zf5sQ/) is well populated and the React developers are usually there, willing to lend a hand.
 I've asked a couple of stupid/obvious questions and they were answered fully and without a hint of impatience.

 I wouldn't be surprised if React found its way into the Backbones, Embers, and Angulars of the future.
-Or dispatching the MVC paradigm entirely, there's [Flux](http://facebook.github.io/react/docs/flux-overview.html) for large sites, or homespun MVC-ish architectures like that used in TwiStrug for smaller sites.
+Or dispatching the MVC paradigm entirely, there's [Flux](http://facebook.github.io/react/docs/flux-overview.html) for large sites, or homespun Flux-ish/MVC-ish architectures like that used in TwiStrug for smaller sites.

 *TL;DR I ♥ React*